Foundation / Corporation

 The following expenses will not be funded: overhead, general administrative costs, salaries, tuition, benefits, cash awards to employees or contest winners, routine repair and maintenance, food, beverages, or contingency funds.
 Grant funds may not be used to acquire real property or an interest in real property.

-Click on the links in the Supporting Documents section below to access the grant guidelines, Management Plan, and separate applications for Quick Grants and Transportation Grants.
+Click on the links in the Supporting Documents section below to access the grant guidelines, Management Plan, and applications for each grant category.

-Note: If your project involves an historic resource or site, please complete the Historic Resources Questionnaire (which is also attached below).
+Note: If your project involves an historic resource or site, please complete the Historic Resources Questionnaire also found in Supporting Documents.

-Applications for Transportation and Quick Grants will be accepted on a rolling basis (no deadline) and decisions are made within six weeks.
-(Applications for Transportation and Quick Grants must be submitted four weeks before requested funding is spent.)
-The application deadlines for Project Grants and Tonia Harvey Research Grants is November 1, 2017.
+Applications for Transportation and Quick Grants will be accepted on a rolling basis (no deadline).
+The application deadline for Large Grants, Small Grants, and Tonia Harvey Research Grants is November 1, 2018.